emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Netplay
-### Score: 15/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Both the sites UI and player are nice and feel modern. ✔️
-1. Has history and watch lists, and you can login to sync them across devices. ✔️
-1. Has decent sorting options, but more discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
 ## Cinezo
 ### Score: 15/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️